Originally published on January 24, 2020, updated November 12, 2020

 - Get tips to grow your business.

-Amazon.com has become the largest online marketplace in the U.S. with over half their units sold worldwide coming from third party sellers.
+Amazon has become the largest online marketplace in the US with over half its units sold worldwide coming from third-party sellers.
 While that can be great news for many brand owners and sellers, underneath all that growth is increased competition.

 Before I get into how to win the Buy Box when there are multiple sellers on the page, you should be aware that being the only seller of a product does not guarantee you the Buy Box.
 You still need to meet Amazon’s criteria.
 In cases where nobody wins the Buy Box, customers will see a page that looks like this: